nachtfisch/kubernetes-logging-helm/README.md

 This helm chart deploys a scalable containerized logging stack with the main purpose of enabling log observability for kubernetes applications.
 The design supports both local development use cases such as minikube deployments up to a scaled production scenarios.
 The latter scenarios leverage kafka message broker, completely decoupling in this way,  the log generation and log indexing functions.

-The helm chart supports elasticsearch in various configurations starting from a single node setup usable for local development, to a scaled multi nodes elasticsearch deployment battle proven in production scenarios.
+The helm chart supports opensearch in various configurations starting from a single node setup usable for local development, to a scaled multi nodes opensearch deployment battle proven in production scenarios.
 In the latter case there are 3 types of nodes (coordination, data and master) where each of those can be both horizontally and vertically scaled depending on the load and shards replication demands.

-Finally this helm chart provides index templates management in elasticsearch and index pattern management in kibana.
+Finally this helm chart provides index templates management in opensearch and index pattern management in kibana.
 An initial predefined set of dashboards is also provided for illustration purposes.

 ![Kubernetes Logging Stack](images/k8s-logging-stack.jpg)